 Candidates who prepare a thesis in partial fulfillment of the requirement for a master's degree must exhibit the capabilities of gathering, organizing, evaluating, and reporting data which are pertinent to the topic of investigation.

 All thesis must be written in accordance with the guidelines set forth in the thesis writing guide "Thesis Preparation Guide."
-This guide may be obtained at the Graduate College at Thesis Preparation Guide.
+This guide may be obtained at the Graduate College website under Student Resources.

 The candidate's thesis committee will be appointed by the program director in consultation with the student's department head.
 Once the general area of research is determined through conference with the advisor(s), the student begins the process necessary for preparation of the thesis.
 Under the direction of the committee, the student prepares and submits a Topic Approval Request for approval by the Dean of Graduate College via the program director.
 The Topic Approval Request form is found under Student Resources at Thesis Topic Approval Form.